Overview of the Impact MA in Applied Psychology

 Yes.
 The Impact M.A. in Applied Psychology is state‑accredited within the German higher education system and accredited through ACQUIN (Accreditation, Certification and Quality Assurance Institute), a recognised German accreditation agency, and is recognised as a full Master’s degree.

-What kind of roles does the programme prepare me for?
+What kind of roles does the degree prepare me for?

 Graduates move into roles where understanding human behaviour is a strategic advantage, including leadership and executive coaching, people development and HR leadership, organisational development, behavioural consulting, transformation management, human‑centred technology and product roles, and system‑level change and impact roles.

-Career paths vary by specialisation, but all focus on applying psychological science to real‑world challenges.
+Career paths vary by program, but all focus on applying psychological science to real‑world challenges.
+Check out the web pages linked for each program above for more information on potential career paths.

 Do I need a background in psychology?